 4. Embrace business fundamentals: A practice is a business.
 That means that it's critical for you to keep a thorough focus on your business strategy, your competition, understanding and promoting your value proposition, and creating a growth strategy that is strongly aligned to your practice's mission.

 5. Detailed practice performance metrics: Supporting business fundamentals means a keen understanding of what “things” really cost.
 It is imperative to understand:

 - Days in A/R

 - What each patient, encounter, and product costs your practice

 - How each CPT code maps to a specific RVU level

-6. Patient Engagement Focus: As patients want more control managing their health while engaging with a trusted provider, patient portals, concise information, and detailed resources are required.
+6. Patient engagement focus: As patients want more control managing their health while engaging with a trusted provider, patient portals, concise information, and detailed resources are required.
 Patients seek out providers that provide digital accessibility and offer an opportunity for self-management.

-As more and more healthcare costs are shouldered by consumers, patients and their families are demanding a detailed understand of the value proposition, whether informational, cost-based, or treatment-focused.
-When pediatricians understand healthcare consumers' needs, they have an opportunity to connect with patients and their families in a meaningful way, support the medical home concept and assure financial viability for their practice.
+As more and more healthcare costs are shouldered by consumers, patients and their families are demanding a detailed understanding of the value proposition, whether informational, cost-based, or treatment-focused.
+When pediatricians understand healthcare consumers' needs, they have an opportunity to connect with patients and their families in a meaningful way, support the medical home concept, and assure financial viability for their practice.